 fillings in your teeth.
 The kids have grown a strong respect for

-looking at a map only provides a theory on how to get to a place not a
+looking at a map only provides a theory on how to get to a place, not a

-pinch is most helpful.
+pinch is a most helpful lesson.

 Elise has made many comments over the